 - 1. In the Camera view, select a layer. - 2.
-In the Timeline View toolbar, click the Centre on Selection 👝 button or press O.
+In the Timeline view toolbar, click the Centre on Selection \bigcirc button or press O.

-How to select from the Timeline view
+How to select from the Timeline or Xsheet view

-In the Timeline view, click the layer corresponding to the element you want to reposition.
+- In the Timeline view, click the layer corresponding to the element you want to reposition. - In the Xsheet view, click the column header corresponding to the element you want to reposition.
 The selected element is highlighted in the Camera view.